sillelien/base-java/README.md

 This image aims to be a suitable base image for people who want to deploy Java containers to [Tutum](http://tutum.co).

-THis image can be found in the [Docker Registry](https://registry.hub.docker.com/u/vizzbuzz/base-java/)
+This image can be found in the [Docker Registry](https://registry.hub.docker.com/u/vizzbuzz/base-java/)

 All you should need is something like: